-Emerson women–and those who identify as women–meet once a month for a luncheon together at 11:30 at a local restaurant, alternating between a Friday or Saturday–to create community.
+Emersonians and their guests meet once a month for a luncheon together at 11:30 at a local restaurant, alternating between a Friday or Saturday–to create community.

 Book Discussion Group

-Emerson Book Group provides an opportunity for readers of all ages and interests to participate in the selection and discussion of fiction and nonfiction books of all genres.
+The Emerson Book Discussion Group provides an opportunity for readers of all ages and interests to participate in the selection and discussion of fiction and nonfiction books of all genres.
 The wide variety of choices that emerge from our democratic process challenges us to encounter and consider thoughts and ideas outside our usual reading comfort zones as well as to share our own preferences.
 Our lively but respectful discussions help us to practice our commitment to the free and responsible search for truth and meaning.
 Sharing reading experiences, especially fiction, serves to exercise our capacity for empathy, justice, compassion, and the worth and dignity of every person.
 Our “secular” curriculum is attractive to new and prospective members and visitors who share common reading interests.
 Participation is without restriction or commitment with regard to attendance or reading.
-Our meetings are intended to be both challenging and pleasurable.
+Our meetings are both challenging and pleasurable.

 Emerson Book Group meets to discuss fiction and nonfiction books selected by participants.
 We welcome all readers, members new and old and visitors, who wish to participate (by listening and/or speaking) in our discussions and upcoming book selection choices.